Zackykane/hw_wk1day3/README.md

-Make sure to read the terms and conditons
+Make sure to read the "conditons of use"